teachaccess/accessibility-skills-hiring-toolkit/roles/instructional-designer.md

 ### Responsibilities
 - The Instructional Designer creates, produces, and publishes digital instructional resources.
 - The Instructional Designer ensures compliance with digital accessibility regulations and requirements by performing the following duties and responsibilities:
-  - Create instructional resources with accessibility in mind
+  - Create and revise instructional resources with accessibility in mind
   - Create alternatives for multimedia content, such as captions and audio descriptions
-  - Use platforms and tools that support accessibility
+  - Select and use platforms and tools, including online learning environments, that support accessibility
   - Partner with colleagues and team members to prioritize accessibility in course production

 ### Qualifications